 What can I do?

 Vote your values.

-The election will now be scheduled for October or November 2021.
+The election is scheduled for September 14, 2021.
 The recall ballot will ask voters only two questions: (1) Should Gavin Newsom be removed from office? and, (2) If Gavin Newsom is removed, who should replace him as governor?
 If over 50% of voters vote “yes” on the first question, Gov. Newsom will be removed and the candidate who receives the most votes on the second question will replace him.
-Gov. Newsom is barred from entering the race, so voters are required to select another candidate from the long list of individuals who will enter the race.
+Gov. Newsom is barred from entering the race, so voters are required to select another candidate from the list of 45 individuals who have entered the race.

 In 2003, there were 135 contenders on the ballot!
 Several Republicans are running in 2021.
 No Democrats have declared any intention of entering the race.
 Since this election only requires a simple majority, the candidate with the most votes would replace Gov. Newsom, should Californians vote to remove him from office.
 As a result, it is possible for a candidate with far less than fifty percent of the votes to become the next governor.